Raphael2LB/DataAnalysisPorfolio/projects/Power BI/Data jobs survey analysis/README.md

-Here is a short introduction to the Bike Sales project conducted entirely in Power BI.
+Here is a short introduction to the Data job survey project conducted entirely in Power BI.

 The final deliverable consists of a one-page dashboard as below: